 You can remotely monitor files and folders on Windows machines

-NetCrunch allows you to remotely monitor all Windows performance counters, including disk counters.
+NetCrunch allows you to monitor all Windows performance counters, including disk counters, remotely.
 The list of available counters depends on the particular system and applications installed.
 You can set alert triggers on counters using eight different trigger types.

-You can easily see all trends and state of each threshold in node status window.
+You can easily see all trends and state of each threshold in the node status window.

 We make selecting counters painless.
 If you have ever tried to find the right object and counter in the native Windows counter window, you know how difficult it can be without filtering.

 Monitoring logs is a crucial part of Windows monitoring.

 NetCrunch can remotely gather, filter, and analyze data from multiple Windows machines using WMI.

 It allows you to define simple alert filters to convert event log events into NetCrunch alerts.